 The writer has handed their work over to a friend to proofread.
 This is probably one of the most exciting and stressful moment.
 It not perfect, but you’re happy with it enough to give it to someone else.
 It’s a fine line, but it exists.
 You wait in trepidation for the verdict.

-Please don’t: take it as an opportunity to reveal your hiding writing skills.
+Please don’t: take it as an opportunity to reveal your hidden writing skills.

 The friend hands it back and it’s covered in notes.
 Amazing, feedback finally!
-But the more you read, the more your heart drops.
-They’ve not read your work and judged it on its own merits, they’ve written it.
+But the more you read, the more your heart sinks.
+They’ve not read your work and judged it on its own merits, they’ve re-written it.
 There’s a world of difference between “you should look that this paragraph because it didn’t read right/I didn’t understand it” and “I’ve rewritten this for you, use this.”
-It’s agonizing and you walk away with the bitter realization that they’ve not really looked at your work at all, rather, used the opportunity to show you how they write.
+It’s agonizing and you walk away with the bitter realization that they’ve not really looked at your work at all.
+Rather, they’ve used the opportunity to show you how they write.
 It’s probably one of the most depressing things that have happened to me as a writer and I’ve never asked them to proof again!

 - Why don’t you write it then?

 The writer says half-heartedly “I don’t have any ideas”.

 Please don’t give them your idea which is the best idea ever, is certain to be made into a feature film and the writer has to write.